Global Infrastructure

 What the world needs now is future-focused infrastructure to support the modern ways we live and work.
 There is no better example of that than the digital sector.

-Digital infrastructure is the backbone of modern communications; it's the ecosystem of data centers, fiber, mobile towers, and wireless spectrum that together form the internet.
+Digital infrastructure is the backbone of modern communications; it's the ecosystem of data centres, fiber, mobile towers, and wireless spectrum that together form the internet.
 The digital realm – only a few years ago still considered a consumer-oriented product – has become an essential cornerstone of the global economy.

 Listen to portfolio manager, Michael Steingold, on the range of investible opportunities digital infrastructure presents to investors.